 Using cheap electrical power that causes carbon air pollution is an undesirable solution, in light of the risk to humankind due to climate change from global warming.
 The better solution is to find a colocation center that uses cheap power from a renewable resource, which is close to the facility.

 Some colocation centers also charge for the rack space used.
 To understand all the costs involved in using a specific colocation center, consider the rental cost for physical space in an equipment rack as well as the cost of electricity.

 All colocation centers have climate control.
-Bitcoin mining equipment may benefit from extra cooling that applies directly to the Bitcoin mining computers to keep the CPUs from overheating.
+Bitcoin mining equipment may benefit from extra cooling that applies directly to the Bitcoin mining computers to keep the chips from overheating.
 It may be prudent to invest in additional cooling equipment to improve the performance efficiency of the Bitcoin mining operation.

 Most colocation facilities have a highly-secure design.
 Security includes 24/7 network monitoring, round-the-clock on-site security personnel, video surveillance, archived backups, alarm systems, and sophisticated physical-entry controls such as biometric scanners.

 Bitcoin mining equipment needs modest security but not the extraordinary efforts employed by many colocation facilities.
 The Bitcoin mining equipment can be in a colocation center that has a locked room but does not need extreme security measures and the associated expenses.
 The only significant risks are equipment damage or theft.
 There is little risk of data breaches.
 To mine Bitcoins, there needs to be a confirmed proof of completed work, which means the work in progress is not vulnerable during the calculation processing.